 INSUBCONTINENT EXCLUSIVE:

-president who had ridiculed his predecessor for allegedly telegraphing military strategy."Russia vows to shoot down any and all missiles
+for a United States president who had ridiculed his predecessor for allegedly telegraphing military strategy."Russia vows to shoot down any

-statement that a military response is in the offing, and it apparently took U.S
+explicit United States statement that a military response is in the offing, and it apparently took United States officials by surprise

 The White House later said that a final decision had not yet been made and that all options remained open.By addressing his warning to